gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Join process: the process through which a joining node becomes a member of an OSCORE group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

 * Group name: stable and invariant identifier of an OSCORE group.
-The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a URI path segment, namely unreserved and pct-encoded characters {{RFC3986}}.
+The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a url-path segment, namely unreserved and pct-encoded characters {{RFC3986}}.

 * Group-membership resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
 A group-membership resource is identifiable with the name of the respective OSCORE group.
 A joining node accesses a group-membership resource to start the join process and become a member of that group.
-The URI path of a group-membership resource is fixed, and ends with the segments /group-oscore/NAME , where NAME is the name of the associated OSCORE group.
-This corresponds to /ace-group/gid as endpoint at the KDC used in {{I-D.ietf-ace-key-groupcomm}}, with "gid" as group identifier.
-Applications may define alternative path segments than "group-oscore".
+The url-path of a group-membership resource is fixed, and ends with the segments /group-oscore/NAME , where "NAME" is the name of the associated OSCORE group.
+This replaces the url-path /ace-group/gid at the KDC used in {{I-D.ietf-ace-key-groupcomm}}, with "gid" indicating the group identifier.
+The url-path /group-oscore/NAME is a default name: implementations are not required to use this name, and can define their own instead.

 * Group-membership endpoint: an endpoint at the Group Manager associated to a group-membership resource.